Extract Diagram Metadata Java with GroupDocs

 Quick Answers

-• Do I need a license to run the examples?
-A free trial works for evaluation; a permanent license is required for production.
+• Do I need a license for the examples?
+A free trial works for evaluation; a permanent license is required for production use.

-• Can I read the file creation date java using this API?
+• Can I read the file creation date Java with this API?
 Yes—getTimeCreated() returns the creation timestamp.

-• Is it possible to read diagram category?
+• Is it possible to read a diagram’s category?
 Absolutely—getCategory() returns the diagram’s category property.

-Java document properties are the built‑in metadata fields stored inside a file (e.g., author, company, keywords).
-They enable automated classification, search, and compliance checks without opening the file content.
+Extract diagram metadata Java refers to retrieving built‑in metadata fields stored inside a diagram file (e.g., creator, company, keywords).
+These fields enable automated classification, search, and compliance checks without opening the file content.

 Why use GroupDocs.Metadata for Java?

 GroupDocs.Metadata offers a metadata library example that abstracts away low‑level file parsing.
-It supports dozens of formats, provides a clean object model, and handles resource management automatically, so you can focus on business logic.
+It supports dozens of formats, provides a clean object model, and handles resource management automatically, so you can focus on business logic instead of file‑format quirks.

 Prerequisites